 In response, Taiwan’s foreign ministry said it strongly “condemns the unreasonable, rude, and outrageous act of political hype carried out by the Nigerian government in complying with mainland China’s political goals.”
 The ministry said it would be sending an envoy to deal with the issue.

-Over the past year a diplomatic rivalry between China and Taiwan has begun to re-emerge on the African continent.
 Over the past year, especially following Taiwan’s election of the pro-independence politician Tsai Ing-wen, a diplomatic rivalry between China and Taiwan has begun to re-emerge on the African continent.
 China and Taiwan jockeyed for formal recognition from African countries during the Cold War and after, using aid, development projects, and other incentives, until an unofficial truce was called in 2008.
 Beijing and Taipei would no longer try to poach each other’s allies.

 Then, last year Gambia resumed ties with China, after severing its diplomatic relations with Taiwan.
 China was also involved in Kenyan authorities’ decision to extradite a group Taiwanese, tried and acquitted of cybercrime charges in Nairobi, to China instead of Taiwan.
 That was despite an agreement between Beijing and Taipei in 2011 not to extradite each other’s citizens.